ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    - If the evicted Client is observing its associated sub-resource at /ace-group/GROUPNAME/nodes/NODENAME (see {{node-get}}), the KDC sends an unsolicited 4.04 (Not Found) error response, which does not include the Observe option and indicates that the observed resource has been deleted (see {{Section 3.2 of RFC7641}}).

-      The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 5 ("Group membership terminated").
+      The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 5 ("Group membership terminated").

 * If the application requires forward security or the used application profile requires so, the KDC MUST generate new group keying material and securely distribute it to all the current group members except the leaving node (see {{sec-group-rekeying}}).